-Persephone is the wife of Hades, ruler of the Underworld in Greek Mythology.
+Persephone is the wife of Hades, the ruler of the Underworld in Greek mythology.

-Why would Morpheus dream up such a complicated dream?
-Only Morpheus, the God of dreams, would know that one.
+Why would Morpheus dream up such a fantastic dream?
+Only Morpheus, the God of dreams, would be able to answer that.

 2. Labyrinth (1986) – Greek Mythology

-A young girl is transported on a quest to find her baby brother held captive inside a mysterious labyrinth by an agent of Athena, the Goddess of Wisdom.
+A young girl goes on a quest to find her baby brother held captive inside a mysterious labyrinth by an agent of Athena, the Goddess of Wisdom.

-Inside the labyrinth the girl encounters a minotaur monster, but instead of slaying the beast like Theseus did in ancient Greece, she befriends it.
-Luckily for her this minotaur is very friendly.
+The girl encounters a minotaur monster inside the labyrinth, but instead of slaying the beast as did Theseus in ancient Greece, she befriends it.
+Luckily for her, the minotaur beast in the film is very friendly.

-The prime motive of forcing her to go on this heroic journey through the labyrinth is to teach her a few valuable lessons along the way.
+The prime motive in forcing her to go on this heroic journey through the labyrinth is to teach her a few valuable life lessons along the way.

 The most important lesson is “Be careful what you wish for”.

-This is how Athena would outdo Poseidon if she made use of a labyrinth to create a Greek myth.
-In doing so she offers everyone great wisdom.
+It showcases how Athena would outdo Poseidon if she were to make use of a labyrinth to create a Greek myth.
+In doing so, Athena offers everyone great wisdom.

 3. The Never Ending Story (1984) – Greek Mythology

-A young boy named Artreus goes on a heroic quest in another world.
+A young boy named Atreyu enters another unreal world and goes on a heroic quest.

-On the journey he must pass through the Sphinx gateway, which the Greek Gods and Goddesses have ordained to the test all aspiring heroes.
+On the journey, he must pass through the Sphinx gateway, which the Greek Gods and Goddesses have ordained to test all aspiring heroes.

-In Greek mythology, Artreus (from Greek: “fearless”) was a king of Mycenae in the Pelopennese.
+In Greek mythology, Atreus (from Greek: “fearless”) was a king of Mycenae in the Peloponnese.
 He was the son of Pelops and Hippodamia.

 4. Harry Potter and the Philosopher’s Stone (2001)

-Harry Potter enrols at Hogwarts School of Witchcraft and Wizardry.
+Harry Potter enrolls at Hogwarts School of Witchcraft and Wizardry.
 In days gone by you would have been burnt to a cinder or drowned as a witch for your unholy thinking.

 In the Philosopher’s Stone, Harry Potter and his friends must pass by Fluffy, the three-headed monster dog, which guards the trap door to the underworld they need to enter.

-Fluffy is the equivalent of the three-headed dog Cerberus, who guards the entrance to the Greek Mythical Underworld.
+Fluffy is the equivalent of the three-headed dog Cerberus, who guarded the entrance to the Greek Mythical Underworld.

-You will find many more instances of Greek Mythology in this fantastic world of witches, wizards and warlocks.
+You will find many more Greek mythology instances in this fantastic world of witches, wizards, and warlocks.

 The big question is whether Harry Potter would have gotten anywhere without the assistance of the Greek Gods.
 I very much doubt it.